How Many Cups Is 2 3/4

 Method 3: Using Equivalent Fractions

 Although less necessary for this specific example, understanding equivalent fractions is crucial for more complex conversions.
-For instance, if a recipe calls for 1/2 a cup and you only have a 1/4 cup measuring cup, you know that 1/2 is equivalent to 2/4, so you'd need two 1/4 cups.
+Day to day, for instance, if a recipe calls for 1/2 a cup and you only have a 1/4 cup measuring cup, you know that 1/2 is equivalent to 2/4, so you'd need two 1/4 cups.
 This method is particularly useful when dealing with more complex fractions.

 Practical Applications in Cooking and Baking